On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Introduction

 We will denote by $\so_K$, $\so_K^{\times}$, and $\so_K^0$, depending on the context, the scheme $\Spec ({\so_K})$ or the formal scheme $\Spf (\so_K)$ with the trivial, the canonical (i.e., associated to the closed point), and the induced by $\N\to \so_K, 1\mapsto 0$, log-structure, respectively.
 Unless otherwise stated all formal schemes are $p$-adic, locally of finite type, and equidimensional.
 For a ($p$-adic formal) scheme $X$ over $\so_K$, let $X_0$ denote the special fiber of $X$; let $X_n$ denote its reduction modulo $p^n$.

 All rigid analytic spaces considered will be over $K$ or $C$.
 We assume that they are separated, taut, and countable at infinity.

 Our cohomology groups will be equipped with a canonical topology.
-To talk about it in a systematic way, we will work rationally in the category of locally convex $K$-vector spaces and integrally in the category of pro-discrete $\so_K$-modules.
+To talk about it in a systematic way, we will work rationally in the category of locally convex $K$-vector spaces.
 For details the reader may consult \cite[Sec.
 2.1, 2.3]{CDN3}.
-To summarize quickly: \begin{enumerate} \item $C_K$ is the category of convex $K$-vector spaces; it is a quasi-abelian category.
+To summarize quickly: $C_K$ is the category of convex $K$-vector spaces; it is a quasi-abelian category.
 We will denote the left-bounded derived $\infty$-category of $C_K$ by $\sd(C_K)$.
 A morphism of complexes that is a quasi-isomorphism in $\sd(C_K)$, i.e., its cone is strictly exact, will be called a {\em strict quasi-isomorphism}.
-The associated cohomology objects are denoted by $\wt{H}^n(E)\in {LH}(C_K)$; they are called {\em classical} if the natural map $\wt{H}^n(E)\to {H}^n(E)$ is an isomorphism. \item Objects in the category $PD_K$ of pro-discrete $\so_K$-modules are topological $\so_K$-modules that are countable inverse limits, as topological $\so_K$-modules, of discrete $\so_K$-modules $M^i$, $i\in \N$.
-It is a quasi-abelian category.
-Inside $PD_K$ we distinguish the category $PC_K$ of pseudocompact $\so_K$-modules, i.e., pro-discrete modules $M\simeq\wlim_iM_i$ such that each $M_i$ is of finite length (we note that if $K$ is a finite extension of $\Q_p$ this is equivalent to $M$ being profinite).
-It is an abelian category. \item There is a tensor product functor from the category of pro-discrete $\so_K$-modules to convex $K$-vector spaces:
+The associated cohomology objects are denoted by $\wt{H}^n(E)\in {\rm LH}(C_K)$, where ${\rm LH}(C_K)$ is the left heart of $\sd(C_K)$; they are called {\em classical} if the natural map $\wt{H}^n(E)\to {H}^n(E)$ is an isomorphism.